RTlabCBM/FidelityFinder/README.md

 - ### Step 6: Map consensus sequences
   Reads from the `<sample_name>_consensus.fna` file of the [Step 5](#step-5-obtain-consensus-sequences) are aligned to the reference sequence using the [BWA](http://bio-bwa.sourceforge.net/bwa.shtml) software package, which employs the Burrows-Wheeler Alignment tool.
-Afterward, alignments are sorted with [SAMTools](https://github.com/samtools/samtools) package (Li et al., 2009), which provides diverse utilities for manipulating alignments in SAM format.
+Afterwards, alignments are sorted with [SAMTools](https://github.com/samtools/samtools) package (Li et al., 2009), which provides diverse utilities for manipulating alignments in SAM format.

 	<details>
 	<summary>Output files</summary>